 Following engagement with recent patients, staff and partner organisations, we are testing changes to the existing configuration of trauma and orthopaedic services across our hospitals in Basingstoke and Winchester, to understand the potential impact of centralising some of our trauma and orthopaedic services.

-These plans will see us treat all patients who require emergency surgery on broken bones at Basingstoke and North Hampshire Hospital, with Royal Hampshire County Hospital, in Winchester, becoming a centre of excellence for hip and knee replacement surgery.
+The changes will see us treat all trauma patients who require an emergency inpatient stay or surgery on broken bones at Basingstoke and North Hampshire Hospital (BNHH), with Royal Hampshire County Hospital (RHCH), in Winchester, becoming a centre of excellence for hip and knee replacement surgery.

 More information about the proposed changes can be found below.

-Why do we need to change the way we deliver trauma and orthopaedic services?
+Why did you need to change the way you deliver trauma and orthopaedic services?

 - provide on-site, orthopaedic consultant cover seven days a week for major trauma work (for example fractured hips following a fall or broken bone injuries that require an operation and stay in hospital)